Yakut scripts: Novgorodov's Alphabet

 In the 1920/21 academic year, this alphabet was officially introduced into school teaching, and the Yakut-language newspaper Manchaary was translated into it.
 In 1923, fonts were made for the "original" version of the Novgorodov alphabet, and book publishing was transferred to a new font.
 At the same time, a number of Yakut scientists and writers (in particular, Aleksey Kulakovskiy) advocated the abolition of this alphabet and the introduction of writing based on the Cyrillic alphabet.

 In 1924, a broad discussion took place on the improvement of the Novgorodov alphabet.
-Among its shortcomings were the lack of capitalization and punctuation; the presence of special characters for diphthongs, complicating the alphabet; graphic monotony of the text (for example – sɯmɯ:t, ɯmɯ:, ɯtɯrɯ:, ɯtɯhɯ:).
+Among its shortcomings were the lack of capitalization and punctuation; the presence of special characters for diphthongs, complicating the alphabet; graphic monotony of the text (for example – sɯmɯ꞉t, ɯmɯ꞉).
 As a result, the Yakut Writing Council decided to introduce capital letters and punctuation marks into the alphabet, as well as change the style of a number of characters.
 However, due to the lack of fonts, it was not possible to transfer the publishing business to a new version of the alphabet.

 In 1925, the inscription of three more characters was replaced in the alphabet.
 However, by this time a campaign had begun for the creation of a unified Turkic alphabet, and the order for new fonts was suspended.
 As a result of the changes in 1924 and 1925, in practice, only the handwritten text was affected, and the printed text was typed in the 1923 font.
 This situation continued until 1929.

-Unified Turkic alphabet
+New Turkic alphabet

 After 1929, Novgorodov's alphabet was replaced by a form of Latin script based on the Yanalif.
 During the period of the cultural revolution, which required the maximum use of native languages, and, consequently, the exceptional flexibility of writing, the question was raised of unifying the Yakut alphabet with the "New Turkic alphabet" (Yanalif).
 The Committee of the Yakut Writing, created by the government, was instructed to study the issue of the new Yakut alphabet in all its aspects.

 The Yakut Writing Committee set itself two tasks: 1) to unify the Yakut Latinized (Novgorod) alphabet with the Yanalif and 2) to put it into practice as soon as possible.
 The Committee outlined ways to resolve controversial issues.
 Thus the following was accepted and sanctioned: